 To make room for great strategy and design, you really need to get rid of outdated ideas about websites and the definition of good marketing.
-Let’s talk about a few of these common misperceptions, because if you don’t know any better, your ship surely will sink before it launches.
+Let’s talk about a few of these common misperceptions because if you don’t know any better, your ship surely will sink before it launches.

 1.)
 People who don’t already know us won’t find us online.

-It’s plain wrong to think your website should function like a nice brochure and prove you are legit.
+It’s plain wrong to think your website should function as a nice brochure and prove you are legit.
 If this is your perception, you are failing to understand that a website actually can attract your ideal target market and work to convert those visitors into customers.
 You don’t have to settle for word of mouth.
 If you’re still counting on potential clients hearing about you at networking events or by referral, I invite you into the 21st century.

 Please don’t sell yourself and your business short.
-With decent website copy and a design that that attracts your target market, and keyword phrases that your ideal clients use in their searches, you will attract Google’s attention.
+With decent website copy and a design that attracts your target market, and keyword phrases that your ideal clients use in their searches, you will attract Google’s attention.
 Your website will come up in searches, bringing in a steady stream of new clients or customers.

 2.)
 Our website should showcase our company.

 Showing off is no way to persuade web visitors to work with you.
-Guided by this mistaken belief, you’ll make your website all about your company, your services and awards, your stellar staff and how you have the best company ever.
+Guided by this mistaken belief, you’ll make your website all about your company, your services and awards, your stellar staff, and how you have the best company ever.

 Meh.
 Your potential clients aren’t impressed.
 They don’t care about you.
 At least not like that.

-People with a problem are looking for businesses that offers a solution.
+People with a problem are looking for businesses that offer a solution.
 Your potential clients care about what you can do for them.
 They want to figure out on their own that you are great, and they come to that conclusion because your website showed them your devotion to their need and a solution that is exactly right.
 A great website is a mirror to their problem, not to how great your company is on paper.

 If you succeed in connecting with people who are looking for your brand of resourcefulness, they will then care very much about you and want to work with you.
 A “me, me, me” website will leave them cold and bouncing quickly to someone who understands and can help.

-Take a hard look at your website, or have someone you trust give you feedback.
+Take a hard look at your website, or have someone you trust to give you feedback.
 Worth mentioning user experience services?
 Put yourself in the shoes of the ideal person who needs your unique product or service.
 Based on your website, would you want to work with your company?
 Do you stand out and connect clearly with the genuine offer of help?
 Is it clear what you do and how to do business with you?

 Warning: Looking at your site from your ideal customer’s shoes might make you wonder why you ever get any clients at all.
 But the first step to recovery is admitting you have a problem.